rhinobase/raftyui/apps/docs/app/docs/components/alert-dialog/page.md

 ## Usage

-Based on [WAI-ARIA specifications](https://www.w3.org/WAI/ARIA/apg/#alertdialog), focus will be trapped to cancel action when the dialog opens, to prevent users from accidentally confirming the destructive action.
+Based on WAI-ARIA specifications, focus will be trapped to cancel action when the dialog opens, to prevent users from accidentally confirming the destructive action.

 {% example name="alert-dialog:usage" /%}

 ## Size

-There are 4 `size` options in alert dialog component: `sm`, `md`, `lg` & `xl`.
-By default, it is set to `md`.
+There are 4 `size` options in alert dialog component: `sm`, `md` (default), `lg` & `xl`.

 {% example name="alert-dialog:size" /%}